 Giant kelp canopy biomass was estimated from Landsat TM, ETM+, and OLI satellite imagery using a fully automated processing scheme.
 Landsat Collection 1 Level-2 reflectance data was downloaded from the United States Geological Survey Earth Explorer website for the areas of interest (earthexplorer.usgs.gov).
 The Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) Global Digital Elevation Model (Version 2) was used to mask out all pixels above 0 meters elevation (asterweb.jpl.nasa.gov/gdem.asp; Figure 2.1).
 In order to mask out beaches and intertidal areas, a 30 m buffer was applied to this mask.
+Additionally, an intertidal mask was implemented using the modified normalized difference water index (MNDWI) for extreme low tide Landsat imagery.
 A binary classification decision tree was then used to classify each pixel as one of four categories: seawater, cloud, land, and kelp canopy (Matlab function fitctree; Figure 2.2).
 The decision tree classifier was trained by clustering pixels from a stacked, masked Landsat image (bands 1-5, 7 for TM/ETM+ and bands 2-7 for OLI) containing variable cloud and kelp canopy conditions using a k-means clustering algorithm (15 clusters; Matlab function kmeans).
 Each cluster was then manually binned into the four classes described above and used to train the decision tree classifier.
 In order to account for differences in spectral band widths, separate classifiers were trained for TM/ETM+ and OLI images using respective sensor training images.
 Once each image was classified, an additional cloud mask was then applied using the quality assessment band included with each Level-2 image.
 After all the images were classified, we filtered errors of commission (free floating kelp paddies, spectral image errors) by removing any pixels classified as 'kelp canopy' in < 1% of the time series images.
-An additional filter was used to remove spurious intertidal pixels, which may be covered by photosynthetic material such as intertidal algae or surf grass.
+Images collected at tidal height of < 1m were removed for areas where there was a significant influence of tide (mostly around the coastal areas of Washington).